Search: Advanced search

 Because the virus can remain in the environment for an extended period and it can be transmitted on objects, the following precautions may assist in minimising the risk of infection:

-The most important thing is to keep vaccination up to date and if you see signs of illness in your rabbit, contact your veterinarian as quickly as possible.
+Vaccination using Cylap® will protect against the original strain of calcivirus released in 1996 so it is important to keep vaccination up to date and if you see signs of illness in your rabbit, contact your veterinarian as quickly as possible.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.